How will you come away from the Judgment Seat of Christ?

 2. How shall we use these rewards?

-First, let's remove a couple of misunderstandings about these rewards.
+First, let’s remove two misunderstandings about these rewards.

-One of these is the idea that getting rewards gives us more prestige before God.
+1. One of these is the idea that getting rewards gives a person more prestige before God.
 Recently, this concept was put to me in the following terms:

 “I have come to understand that even though your works can't on their own take you to heaven, it can help in making you get the choicest place in heaven with VIP treatment.”